MovingBlocks/movingblocks.github.com/blog/2024-06-26-third-revival-milestone-complete/index.md

 ### ⚙ Quality Assurance and Engine Refactorings

-Like before, if time permits, @jdrueckert (Niruandaleth) aims to continue with quality improvements and code refactorings.
+As before, @jdrueckert (Niruandaleth) aims to continue with quality improvements and code refactorings.
 This includes configuring PMD as mandatory in our CI pipeline and reducing log noise (#4991), ensuring code quality and clarity throughout our development process.
 These measures are critical for maintaining high standards of software craftsmanship. 🛡️
 In addition, exploring the purposeful usage of Java 17 features, completing the autoconfig refactorings (#4304 (comment)) and refactoring code areas such as SaveTransaction#writeChunkStores underscores our commitment to getting our codebase in order so we can focus on gameplay content work again soon. 🚀